tidev/appc-daemon/docs/Distribution.md

 4. Run `lerna publish --git-remote <YOUR_APPCELERATOR_REPO_REMOTE_NAME>`
    - Bump the version that will be applied to all packages
    - Be sure to use a exact version and not a caret version

-### Offline Releases

-> Note: this feature is not complete.

-An offline release is a `.zip` file that contains the Appc Daemon and all of its dependencies.
-Since this archive includes Node.js and other native Node.js addons, you must download the correct version for your operating system and architecture.
-The Appc Daemon supports the following platforms:

-* macOS (64-bit)
-* Linux (32-bit and 64-bit)
-* Windows (32-bit and 64-bit)